Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 There is irreversibility.
 I'll tell you, and you'll probably understand now.
 In 2014, when it all began, shall we say, the Russian–speaking regions of Ukraine – or Russian-speaking families, if you will – were hopeful that this would now be over.
 Now it will end.
 A lot of things happened, misunderstandings, and for many years it grew, and so on ...
 Some of these families – they believed that everything was still possible ...
 Something was somehow possible.
 That's exactly what I'm telling you.
 So here it is: something like that.
 Without specifics – because the war.
 And there was an exact understanding that something was needed somehow.

-When I went to the presidency, I understood that everything needed to be done to stop the war - and that propaganda had to be fought.
-By your example, you need to show what you want to change: change the country, change relations with neighbors, return everything, so to speak ...
+When I went to the presidency, I understood that everything needed to be done to stop the war – and that propaganda had to be fought.
+By your example, you need to show what you want to change: change the country, change relations with neighbours, return everything, so to speak ...
 In a sense, even return everything back.
 In some ways, until 2014.
 Find understanding.
 Sit down at the negotiating table.

 Today, this month, there has been a global, historical, cultural split.
 Global.
 This is not just a war.
 I think this is much worse.